Written by Sara Wilchowski PA-C

 Improper bathing can cause dry skin even in those who do not normally have eczema.
 It is important to use lukewarm water, not hot, and limit showers to once per day.
 When showering, limit the shower to 5 minutes or less.
 Use a 100% cotton towel to gently pat the skin dry as rubbing vigorously can lead to skin damage.
 Only apply cleansers to “dirty” skin, avoiding areas that are irritated.
 Avoid using washcloths or loofah sponges as these may cause more irritation to the skin, inevitably leading to more damage to the skin barrier.
 Washing your hands constantly throughout the day can also have a significant drying effect.
 It is imperative to apply a moisturizer after every hand washing to restore the moisture extracted by soaps.

 Soak and Smear: This is a technique that can be done several times a week to help lock in moisture in the upper layers of the skin.
 Adding several tablespoons of olive oil in water may help to augment moisture retention.
 Soak in a luke-warm bath for at least 10 minutes without the use of soaps or cleansers.
-Pat the skin dry and smear a large amount of thick cream or ointment-based moisturizer immediately afterwards, followed by the application of cotton pajamas.
-This technique is often very useful in children with severe atopic dermatitis with involvement of large surface areas of the skin.
+Pat the skin dry and smear a large amount of thick cream or ointment-based moisturizer immediately afterward, followed by the application of cotton pajamas.
+This technique is often very useful in children with severe atopic dermatitis with the involvement of large surface areas of the skin.

 Bleach Baths: some medical providers advise using dilute bleach baths during active eczema flares to help prevent the development of a secondary bacterial infection of the skin.
 Add approximately ¼ cup of regular household bleach to a full tub of lukewarm bath water, mixing the water to ensure the bleach has been evenly distributed.
 Soak for 10 minutes then rinse.
 Immediately following the bath, pat dry and apply liberal amounts of moisturizer to damp skin.